Automattic/wp-calypso/packages/composite-checkout/README.md

 ![billing details step](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/composite-checkout/doc-asset/billing-step.png 'Billing Details Step')

-Any other component can request the information from these form fields by using the `usePaymentMethodData` React Hook.
+Any other component can request the information from these form fields by using the `usePaymentData` React Hook.

 Inside the component, this is a `CheckoutStep` wrapping whatever `BillingContactComponent` is provided by the payment method.